Louis Ducruet: Career and interests

 Immediately after secondary school, he took a summer job in the water sports department of Société des bains de mer de Monaco (SBM).
 He interned for AS Monaco FC and, after obtaining his degree, took a salaried position as an international recruiter.
 Early in 2019, he was promoted to Assistant to the Vice-President of the club, Vadim Vasilyev.

 As of March 2016, Ducruet and his father, Daniel Ducruet, are co-managers of the Monaco-based company MONADECO.

 In 2013, Ducruet participated in the "4L Trophy" automobile race.
 The race covered 6000 km, with starting points from Poitiers to Saint-Jean-de-Luz, and tracked over France, Spain, and Morocco.
 Ducruet and his co-driver, Ronan Imbrosciano, drove a car that was decorated in the colors and emblem of Radio Monaco.
 The money raised from the event provides school supplies to poor Moroccan students.
+In 2022, he was selected for Forbes 30 Under 30 in Monaco.

 On 26 October 2020, it was announced that Ducruet joined EFL Championship football club Nottingham Forest as an advisor for international projects.

 Marriage and children

 On 12 February 2018, Ducruet announced his engagement to long-time girlfriend, Marie Hoa Chevallier (born 28 December 1992), a Frenchwoman of Vietnamese descent.
 Ducruet and Chevallier met in their first year of Grande école at the Skema Business School.
 Chevallier is a graduate of Skema, where she earned her Bachelor of Business Administration, and is specialized in French Education and Marketing from Western Carolina University.
 She has a career as event coordinator in luxury hospitality.

 The civil wedding took place on 26 July 2019 at Monaco town hall.
 The religious wedding took place on 27 July 2019 at Cathedral of Our Lady Immaculate.

-They are expecting their first child, a baby girl.
+They have a daughter, Victoire Maguy Lam Huong Ducruet, born on 4 April 2023 at 6:15 p.m. in Monaco.
+Their second daughter, Constance, was born on 2 December 2024.